zeromind-xyz/how-to-get-interviews/notes/Scratch.md

 - Lying is pointless (imo), but give a rational argument for why not to lie NOT a moral one (bec. there is no moral argument to not lying).
 - Rather than "reduce AWS cost by 30%", more effective is to state the absolute number it started at AND how it was critical to business to reduce it (drop in the revenue of the business at that moment to show the cost saving in relation to the business).
 	- Use absolute numbers rather than percentages when the absolute number tells a better story.
 - Testimonials: I think this can be a powerful tool especially when you don't have any personal brands to go off of - use the brand of someone else vouching for you.
+(NOPE - bec. w/out verification, they mean jack shite)

 - Example resume on ShareLaTeX: [https://www.sharelatex.com/project/55db6ac384d1be370a7d4b9a](https://www.sharelatex.com/project/55db6ac384d1be370a7d4b9a)
 	- **Treat it like an engineering problem.
 Analyze your funnel - what companies/opportunities are you starting with?
 What's your conversion rate between funnel steps?
 How can you increase that?**